Why Aren’t More LDS Members Affected?

 Can Prophets Change Their Minds or Make Mistakes?

 This issue is probably the most difficult to understand.
-It is the question that causes concern when Church leadership issues policy changes or speculate with their strong opinions about unrevealed reasons for things.
+It involves a paradigm that causes concern when Church leadership issues policy changes or when some of them speculate with their strong opinions about unrevealed reasons for things.
 The “Mormon Challenges” involved here, for instance, are the changes in policy on plural marriage, on blacks holding the priesthood, or even the positions people expect the Church to change like gay marriage and women holding the priesthood.

-Also, what needs to be understood to avoid these difficult ordeals with cognitive dissonance is that none of these issues of changing policy has anything to do with what we need to know to come unto Christ or become more like God.
+Also, what needs to be understood to avoid these difficult ordeals with cognitive dissonance is that none of these issues of changing policy has anything to do with what we need to know to come unto Christ or become more like him.
 And isn’t that the mission of the church?
-No official doctrines have changed.
+No doctrines have changed.
 It has only been policy or implementation of doctrine based on circumstances at the time that have changed.
 Even the policy on withholding the priesthood from blacks has never been admitted to be wrong.
 Only the assumptions of why and when.
-It is the very reason for and advantage of ongoing revelation that causes people to doubt.
 A big cause of this problem is pride.
 We get so invested in our theory or assumption that if the brethren act in a way that challenges it, they must be wrong.

 Faith vs. Reason — A False Dichotomy

 Many critics believe that when the brethren encourage us to choose faith over doubt, they are using a straw man argument.
-They believe the real question is faith vs. reason, not doubt.
+Their position is faith vs. reason, not doubt.
 They teach that reasoning from empirical evidence experienced through the five senses is the only way of discerning truth.
-They reject the spiritual realities, which believers see as just as relevant to discerning truth.
-It is true that some believers find it comforting that since they have faith, they don’t have to bother with all the mental labor involved in logic and reason.
+They reject the spiritual realities that believers see as just as relevant to discerning truth.
+It is true that some people find it comforting that since they have faith, they don’t have to bother with all the mental labor involved in logic and reason.
 Those people truly are relying on “blind faith”.
-That is not the kind of faith encouraged or even commanded by Joseph Smith, his successors, or scripture.
+That is not the kind of faith encouraged and even commanded by Joseph Smith, his successors, or scripture.